8e7an/dotvim/NOTES.md

 `<Ctrl+r>=<Ctrl+r>{letter}<enter>`

 Will give the result of that equation.
 You may have to edit the equation before hitting enter as unwanted character(s) may appear.

-With the equation in the resister in vim, go to insert mode and enter Ctrl+r = then Ctrl+r " to paste the yanked text and press <enter>
+With the equation in the resister in vim, go to insert mode and enter `Ctrl+r =` then `Ctrl+r "` to paste the yanked text and press `<enter>`

 Edit multiple contiguous lines

-To edit multiple contiguous lines at the same column (ie. for commenting multiple lines), from the starting place go into visual mode with Ctrl + v (not V line mode), move up/down to the ending place, go into insert mode with I, enter the character(s) and escape out.
+To edit multiple contiguous lines at the same column (ie. for commenting multiple lines), from the starting place go into visual mode with `Ctrl + v` (not V line mode), move up/down to the ending place, go into insert mode with I, enter the character(s) and escape out.
 The multiple lines will now have the same character in the same place.
 Can also use this to change case with ~ or delete with d/x.

-Copy current line to the system clipboard:
-`:y+`

-Copy all text to the system clipboard:
-`:%y+`

-Explanation:

-* % to refer the next command to work on all the lines

-* y to yank those lines

-* + to copy to the system clipboard

-Set to:
-`<leader>e`

-Copy visual select lines to the system clipboard

-V and select lines

-:'<,'>y+

-The '<,'> is entered in for you as representative of the visual line select, so y, + and enter will copy the selected range into the system clipboard.

 Substitution across different ranges: